RagnarB83/ash-documentation/docs/singlepoint.rst

         """

 *Example*

-In the example script below an ASH fragment is created from the XYZ-file "hf.xyz" that contains the Cartesian coordinates of hydrogen fluoride.
+In the example script below an ASH **Fragment** is created from the XYZ-file "hf.xyz" that contains the Cartesian coordinates of hydrogen fluoride.
-The charge and multiplicity is also defined as part of the Fragment object.
+The charge and multiplicity is also defined as part of the **Fragment** object.
-Next a theory-level object is defined, here an object is created from the ORCATheory class.
+Next a theory-level object is defined, here an object is created from the **ORCATheory** class.
-For a single-point calculation one then simply passes the Theory object and the Fragment object to the **Singlepoint** function.
+For a single-point calculation one then simply passes the **Theory** object and the **Fragment** object to the **Singlepoint** function.

 .. code-block:: python